Fornication/Arkays-Commandment/README.md

 ### BethINI

 - Included as an installed program with this list is BethINI, which is a tool that can quickly change INI settings, which can have a drastic impact on your game performance.
 The default setting that I used is a somewhat modified 'low'.
 If you're looking to get slightly better performance, or better graphics, you may want to look here after tweaking the ENB.
-	i.
-Completely close out of Mod Organizer. ii.
-Navigate to the folder where you installed this mod list.
-Open the "Tools" folder, open the "BethINI Standalone" folder, and then open the BethINI.exe file. iii.
-Once opened, navigate to the 'Setup' tab on the top left.
+1. Completely close out of Mod Organizer.
+2. Navigate to the folder where you installed this mod list.
+Open the "Tools" folder, open the "BethINI Standalone" folder, and then open the BethINI.exe file.
+3. Once opened, navigate to the 'Setup' tab on the top left.
 The first 4 lines should read as follows, and if not, change it:
 	- Game: Skyrim Special Edition
 	- Game Path: Installed location\Stock Game\
 	- Mod Organizer: Installed location\
 	- INI Path: Mod Organizer > Arkays Commandment
 		- To manually change this, navigate to Installed location\Profiles\Arkays Commandment\ and double click Skyrim.ini

 ### Darkness Settings